JooyoungLeeETRI/SCR/README.md

 ~~~

 TESTSET_PATH indicates the path of the directory that contains the testset images such as the 24 Kodak imageset PNG files.
+The bpp and PSNR(MS-SSIM) results are saved as corresponding CSV files in the "logs" directory.
+Note that the last rows in the CSV files indicate average values.

 ## To use the pretrained models